DixieKorley/diamonds_data_analysis/README.md

 | Depth |  total depth percentage =  z / mean(x, y) = 2 * z / (x + y) | (43--79)  |
 | Table |  width on top of diamond relative to the widest point | (43--95) |

+## Overview
+- Run summary statistics to describe the dataset.
+- Detect any issues with the dataset and list if there are any issues and why they happened.
+- Did the variable carot, or any other variable affect the prive of diamonds?
+- Next is to visualize the categorial distributions

+## Requirements

 ## Notes

 We are ignoring the data directory containing the set due to it's size.